blualg/m-ovito/doc/manual/reference/pipelines/modifiers/wigner_seitz_analysis.rst

 Typical workflow
 """"""""""""""""

-When working in output mode :guilabel:`Sites`, each atomic site will be associated with a new integer property named ``Occupancy``.
+When working in output mode :guilabel:`Sites`, each atomic site will receive a new integer property named ``Occupancy``.
 You can subsequently use the :ref:`particles.modifiers.expression_select` modifier to select sites that correspond to certain types of point defects.
 For example, the selection expression ``Occupancy == 0`` selects all empty sites (vacancies) while the expression ``Occupancy > 1`` selects all sites containing at least one interstitial atom.
 Typically, you want